leminhtuan2015/Today-I-Learn/game_engine_unity/unity_Controlling_GameObject_Using_ScriptComponent.md

     * PlayScript script component
     * Rigidbody2D component

-    * => From PlayScript we want to get Rigidbody2D component of this Game Object
+  * => From PlayScript script component we want to get Rigidbody2D component of this Game Object

   ```c#
     void Start () {